tetcoin/tetcore/frame/benchmarking/README.md

 This will output a file `pallet_name.rs` which implements the `WeightInfo` trait you should include in your pallet.
 Each blockchain should generate their own benchmark file with their custom implementation of the `WeightInfo` trait.
-This means that you will be able to use these modular Substrate pallets while still keeping your network safe for your specific configuration and requirements.
+This means that you will be able to use these modular Tetcore pallets while still keeping your network safe for your specific configuration and requirements.

 The benchmarking CLI uses a Handlebars template to format the final output file.
 You can optionally